AP NFL Offensive Player of the Year

-The Associated Press NFL Offensive Player of the Year Award (OPOY) is given annually by the Associated Press (AP) to the offensive player in the National Football League (NFL) deemed to have had the most outstanding season.
+The AP NFL Offensive Player of the Year (OPOY) is an annual award presented by the Associated Press (AP) to the offensive player in the National Football League (NFL) deemed to have had the most outstanding season.
 The winner is chosen by votes from a nationwide panel of sportswriters who regularly follow the NFL.
-Multiple-time awardees include Marshall Faulk and Earl Campbell, both of whom won the award three times, each consecutively.
-Jerry Rice, Barry Sanders, Tom Brady, Terrell Davis, Drew Brees, and Peyton Manning have each won the award twice.
-The award is currently held by wide receiver Justin Jefferson of the Minnesota Vikings, who received it for the 2022 NFL season after being on pace to break Calvin Johnson record for most receiving yards in a single season in NFL history with 127 receptions, 8 touchdowns and 1,809 yards.
+Marshall Faulk and Earl Campbell are the only players to have won the award three times, in three consecutive seasons.
+Campbell is the only player to win the award as a rookie, doing so in 1978.
+Warren Moon and Priest Holmes are the only undrafted players to win the award.
+Peyton Manning is the only player to win the award with two different teams, doing so in 2004 with the Indianapolis Colts and in 2013 with the Denver Broncos.
+The most recent winner is running back Saquon Barkley of the Philadelphia Eagles, who received it for the 2024 NFL season after being just the ninth player in NFL history to rush for 2,000 yards in a season.